usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 * **Visual boards**: Tasks are represented as cards on a board, moving through columns that denote workflow stages (e.g., To Do, In Progress, Done).
 * **Work-In-Progress (WIP) limits**: Limiting the number of tasks in each stage prevents overloading and highlights bottlenecks.
-* **Flow Metrics**: Metrics such as lead time, cycle time, and throughput provide insights into process efficiency and help in continuous improvement.
+* **Flow metrics**: Metrics such as lead time, cycle time, and throughput provide insights into process efficiency and help in continuous improvement.

 Modern Kanban implementations also utilize tools like cumulative flow diagrams and control charts to monitor workflow stability and identify areas for enhancement.